mhogrefe/malachite/docs/mapping/gmp-integers.md

 The practical rule: pass an operand by value, or use the `Assign` form, whenever you are done with it.
 It can only reduce allocation, and for operations that need no scratch space, like addition, subtraction, and shifts, it usually eliminates it.
-Just do not expect it to make large multiplications allocation-free.
+What it cannot do is make a large multiplication allocation-free.

 Everything on this page is reachable through the umbrella crate [`malachite`](https://docs.rs/malachite/latest/malachite/), which re-exports `Natural`, `Integer`, and